jogaudard/phdthesis_toolbox/README.md

 forgetting to update, and annoying if some papers had many co authors.
 Here I am showing how I did it for me.
-It is not a super elegant solution, but it works, it is automated and I thought I’d share in case it is usefule for others.
+It is not a super elegant solution, but it works, it is automated and I thought I’d share in case it is useful to others.
 We are going to use the Plume R package Gallou (2024), the [multibib extension](https://github.com/wlupton/pandoc-multibib) and the [bold-author filter](https://stackoverflow.com/questions/76394078/format-specific-authors-with-bold-font-in-bibliography-created-with-quarto/76429867#76429867).
 Additional resources used in this tutorial were found in this [blog post](https://www.andrewheiss.com/blog/2023/12/11/separate-bibliographies-quarto/).
+If you use this repo as a template you should be all set.

 # References and list of papers